Superstrat: Origin in custom modifications

 George Clinton: The Mothership Connection, which was filmed in 1976.

+Jerry Garcia of the Grateful Dead had played various Stratocasters through the 1960s and early 70s, most notably an ash 1957 Strat, "Alligator," given to him by Graham Nash and heavily modified by Alembic Sound.
+He commissioned Doug Irwin to make him several unique custom instruments, all with Strat-like features and control layouts.
+The first incarnation of the "Wolf" guitar had Stratocaster pickups mounted in a brass plate that allowed for any pickup combinations.

 Soon, other guitarists and luthiers would also apply similar custom modifications to their instruments.
 Many sources cite Grover Jackson as one of the first (and most influential) guitar makers to have crafted custom shop guitars with all the features of superstrats, doing so as early as 1981.
 Later all these improvements were integrated in the factory-produced Jackson Soloist model.

-Mass production
+Mass-production

-Starting about 1983–1984, companies such as Kramer, Jackson, Charvel, Yamaha, Aria, Ibanez, Washburn and Hamer started mass production of superstrat design guitars due to growing market demand.
+Starting about 1983-1984, companies such as Kramer, Jackson, Charvel, Yamaha, Cort, Aria, Ibanez, Washburn, and Hamer started mass-production of superstrat-design guitars due to growing market demand.
 The rising popularity of heavy metal music led to a new generation of guitarists that employed fast and complex techniques which demanded thinner and more versatile guitar necks and stable tremolo systems.
 Some examples of guitars marketed to this specific audience include: